isabelschoepsthiel/technologie/wikimedia/jQuery.i18n/README.md

 ### Dynamic loading using `load` method.

 Following example shows loading messages for two locales- localex, and localey.
 Here localex and localey are just examples.
-They should be valid IS0 639 language codes(eg: en, ml, hi, fr, ta etc)
+They should be valid IS0 639 language codes eg: en, de, sp, ta etc

 ```javascript
 $.i18n().load( {